Best Physical Therapy Equipment for Shoulder Recovery

 Shoulder Exercises With the Cable System

-The cable system gives you the ability to provide full functional movement.
+The cable system gives you the ability to provide smooth, consistent resistance for functional movements.
 Whether you are isolating the area of concern, or moving on to incorporate the entire kinetic chain, PrimusRS provokes muscle activation with both concentric and eccentric contractions.

 Scapular strength and stabilization are the foundation to healthy shoulder function.
 These shoulder exercises are a must in any shoulder strengthening program regardless of client population.
-By using isotonics with BTE, you support your client’s natural movement patterns, unlike other methodologies like isokinetics.
+By using isotonics with the PrimusRS, you support your client’s natural movement patterns, unlike other methodologies like isokinetics.

 Shoulder Protraction / Retraction